CAMI-challenge/docker-camibase/README.md

 Variables for use in container
 -----

 Please only use the following environment variables in your scripts and applications.
 Do not use absolute paths except for mounting the host volumes to the container (this is a limitation of the docker commmand).
-To see the actual content of these variables, etc. for mounting, see the output of ```docker run myimage --env```.
+To see the actual content of these variables, etc. for mounting, see the output of ```docker run cami/base --list-mount```.
+To see an exhaustive list of defined variables, see the output of ```docker run cami/base --list-var```.

 ```$DCKR_INFILE```: single input FASTA file